 As you might know, there’s one thing I’m highly passionate about in mixing.
 Bussing and routing.

 Subgrouping and routing your tracks together can make a massive mix seem smaller and easier to handle.
-Last week’s post, Streamlining the Mixing Process touched upon all the advantages of creating subgroups.
+I’ve already touched upon all the advantages of creating subgroups.

 But there’s one thing that you might be doing wrong if you’re doing a lot of routing.